 Adaptogenic Powder: Often used in alternative medicine, Adaptogens are blends of dried, powdered functional foods.
 They often include mushrooms and other herbal ingredients that have been shown to be beneficial to general health.
-This is not necessary but I figure, why not have some extra umph in this milk tea!
+This is not necessary but I figure, why not have some extra oomph in this milk tea.

 Substitutions: This can be left out or you can use your favorite functional food, like maca powder.
 Careful when adding, a little goes a long way!

 Vanilla Extract: Vanilla adds richness to this milk tea.
 By adding the vanilla, we are adding flavor and emulating the creaminess of dairy milk.